 Modding through java coding allows kids to expand upon games they already know and love.
 Perhaps they want to wreak havoc across the Minecraft world, wielding their own lightning hammer, or produce a floor made of rubber blocks for their player to bounce on!

-With Java, a powerful multi-platform programming language, kids can learn not only how to mod Minecraft, but also to make a wide range of games and programs.
+With Java, a powerful multi-platform programming language, kids can learn about Minecraft mods, and not only how to mod Minecraft themselves, but also how to make a wide range of games and programs.

 So yes, there’s a coding class for that